Paweł Brożek: International career

 In 1999, he played at the FIFA U-17 World Championship tournament.
 In 2000 Brożek played at the UEFA European Under-16 Football Championship tournament.
 With Poland national under-17 football team Brożek won Vaclav Jezek Tournament in 2000 and was Top Goalscorer of the tournament with 6 goals.
 In 2001, he won UEFA European Under-18 Football Championship with Poland national under-18 football team.
 He played in first squad in all matches at the tournament.
 He was the youngest member of the team.
-All other u-18 team members were born in 1982, while Brożek was born in 1983.
-He showed a great performance in UEFA European Under-21 Championship 2004–2006 qualifying round where he scored 9 goals in 8 matches he played.
+All other under-18 team members were born in 1982, while Brożek was born in 1983.
+He showed a great performance in UEFA European Under-21 Championship 2004–2006 qualifying round where he scored 9 goals in 8 matches.

-Brożek made his first appearance for the Poland national football team against Mexico in 2005, scoring in the process.
-He was selected to the 23-man national squad for the 2006 FIFA World Cup finals held in Germany, where, coming on as a substitute he nearly scored a goal against Ecuador in their 2–0 defeat, with a left foot shot that hit the post.
+Brożek made his first appearance for the Poland national team against Mexico in 2005, scoring in the process.
+He was selected to the 23-man national squad for the 2006 FIFA World Cup finals held in Germany, where, coming on as a substitute, he nearly scored a goal against Ecuador in their 2–0 defeat, with a left foot shot that hit the post.

 In May 2012, he was called up to the 23-man Poland national football team for UEFA Euro 2012.
 At the tournament, Brożek played in two group stage matches.
 Although he has not retired from international football, he has not appeared for the side since 2014.